Kir4R00t/POE2Bot/README.md

 - gibcat - issue a CATAPI query and get a random picture of a cat

 ### What's coming ?
-- I want to improve currency command or create another one that will let you specify which items you want to convert (for example how many chaos does div cost)
+- I want to improve currency command so that it will let you specify which items you want to convert (for example how many chaos does div cost) and let users check other categories of items (soul cores, splinters etc.)
 - I want to make trade command more 'user friendly' for now it is just a proof of concept